-For companies subject to "co-determination," Putnam will vote for the election of nominees to the supervisory board, except:

-- Putnam will vote against the Supervisory Board if - the board has not established an audit committee comprising an Independent chair. - o the audit committee chair serves as board chair. - o the board contains more than two former management board members. - Putnam will vote against the election of a former member of the company's managerial board to chair of the supervisory board.
+- For companies subject to "co-determination," Putnam will vote for the election of nominees to the supervisory board, except: - > Putnam will vote against the Supervisory Board if - the board has not established an audit committee comprising an Independent chair. - the audit committee chair serves as board chair. - the board contains more than two former management board members. - Putnam will vote against the election of a former member of the company's managerial board to chair of the supervisory board.

 Commentary: German corporate governance is characterized by a two-tier board system - a managerial board composed of the company's executive officers, and a supervisory board.
 The supervisory board appoints the members of the managerial board.
-Shareholders elect members of the supervisory board, except that in the case of companies with a large number of employees, company employees are allowed to elect some of the supervisory board members (one-half of supervisory board members are elected by company employees; one-third of the supervisory board members are elected by company employees at companies with more than 2,000 employees; one-third of the supervisory board members are elected by company employees at companies with more than 500 employees but fewer than 2,000).
+Shareholders elect members of the supervisory board, except that in the case of companies with a large number of employees, company employees are allowed to elect some of the supervisory board members (one-half of supervisory board members are elected by company employees at companies with more than 2,000 employees; one-third of the supervisory board members are elected by company employees at companies with more than 500 employees but fewer than 2,000).
 This practice is known as co-determination.